 Temperatures gradually warm into the afternoon, at which time steelhead will move into faster runs and pools and begin to more actively feed.

-With all that has been said, steelhead alley fishing is best done in the late fall and winter between 11 am and 3 pm.
-In the case of winter, the warmest temperatures typically exist during mid-day to early afternoon during which steelhead will bite consistently.
+With all that has been said, fishing for steelhead on Steelhead Alley is best done in the late fall and winter between 11 am and 3 pm.
+In the case of winter, the warmest temperatures typically exist during mid-day to early afternoon, which is when steelhead will bite consistently.

-So, when you are aware of water temperatures and rain, and how they impact steelhead activity and behavior, you are on your way to catching more steelhead, but there are other things to consider, like the best methods and best baits for steelhead alley fishing.
+So, when you are aware of water temperatures and rain, and how they impact steelhead activity and behavior, you are on your way to catching more steelhead, but there are other things to consider, like the best methods and best baits for the area.

 Generally, no one steelhead bait can be said to be the best, as there are different factors that determine their viability.
-Often, the top baits, or should I say the most popular baits for Steelhead Alley fishing are roe bags, worms, beads, and flies.
+Often, the top baits, or should I say the most popular baits are roe bags, worms, beads, and flies.

-Over the years I have used a number of baits and discovered that these baits have greatly increased the amount of fish I catch when fishing Steelhead Alley rivers.
+Over the years.
+I have used a number of baits and discovered that these baits have greatly increased the amount of fish I catch on Steelhead Alley rivers.